-If there’s a gym where we are staying we make the effort to use it every day.
-Most chain hotels always have a gym that is open 24 hours and many small boutique hotels are opting for a fitness center now too.
+If there’s a gym where we stay, we try to use it daily.
+Most chain hotels always have a gym that is open 24 hours, and many small boutique hotels are opting for a fitness center now.
 We even had a safari lodge with one!
-When we book Airbnb’s we make note of the apartments with fitness centers or parks nearby and give preference to them in our choice.
+When we book Airbnbs, we note the apartments with fitness centers or parks nearby and prefer them in our choice.

 Get a Chromecast

-One word of warning, some chain hotels use private networks that don’t work with a Chromecast; however, an increasing amount of hotels are installing smart TVs these days.
+One word of warning, some chain hotels use private networks that don’t work with a Chromecast; however, many hotels are installing smart TVs these days.

 - Jumping jacks

 Base your travels around an activity